Corporate investors are still showing strong interest in quantum computing, but there is growing pressure to show these bets will pay off.

 IBM’s superconducting processors are very fast, making them better in cases where real-time optimisation is needed.

-“But [superconducting-based computers] don’t feature wall-to-wall connectivity,” he says.
+“But [superconducting-based computers] don’t feature all-to-all connectivity,” he says.
 “Meaning a qubit only communicates with its nearest neighbour.
 If you have a problem that has a lot of variables that depend on all the other variables, you gain more by running them on an ion trap or neutral atom device [where all the qubits are connected].
 However, the operation time on these devices are significantly slower than SC devices.”

 “Selection of the right hardware for use case depends on the time expectation being in real time or not real time, as well as whether the mathematical structure of the problem requires full connectivity [between the qubits].”